The Pennsylvania Trolley Museum is OPEN!

 If the above cases do not apply to you, to protect yourself and others while in the museum, it is important to:

-– Stay at a respectful distance from staff members, volunteers, and other visitors
+– Stay at a respectful distance (at least 6 feet) from staff members, volunteers, and other visitors.

 – Regularly wash your hands with soap and water or, if unavailable, use an alcohol-based hand sanitizer.